-- Trip Insurance
+Why Buy Trip Insurance Flyer

-All visitors to Israel must hold a passport that is valid for at least six months from the date they are departing the country.
-At the airport, a US passport is your prof of identification to enter Israel.
-A Passport Card is NOT acceptable identification.
-No visa is necessary for US citizens.
+All US visitors to Israel must hold a passport that is valid for at least six months from the date they are departing the country.
+Passport Cards are not acceptable.
+No Visa is required for US Citizens.
 Non-U.S. citizens are responsible to fulfill appropriate entry requirements of the destination country.
 Contact your local consulate for information.
 Passports must be received by TLC Holyland Tours at least 65 days before departure.
 Current processing times at the State Department are lengthy due to the pandemic.
 Check now to make sure you have adequate time to receive the passport to meet TLC Holyland requirements.
 Israel no longer stamps passports at airports and most Land Crossings.

 No one can totally guarantee safety… not your church, your community, nor your doctor or dentist.
 However, we can say that you will be safer on your journey to the Land of the Bible than during a similar length trip to New York City or Washington, D.C.
-There are risks everywhere in life, things we assume are safe -- because they are part of our everyday life -- often carry the most risk.
+There are risks everywhere in life, things we assume are safe — because they are part of our everyday life — often carry the most risk.

-The climate is Mediterranean in the north, arid in the south.
+Israel has a Mediterranean climate in the north and is arid in the south.
 The Rift Valley is about 15 F degrees warmer than the rest of the nation in the winter.
 Winds can be extremely brisk and chilly in higher locations.
 The Dead Sea area is one of the hottest regions in the world.
 Summers are long, warm and dry (April-Oct.) and winter is generally mild (Nov.-March) with somewhat drier, cooler weather in hilly regions like Jerusalem.

 Israel is a modern, developed country with levels of health and hygiene equal to those of Western countries.
 No vaccinations or shots are required for U.S. visitors.
 (If you’ve visited a country prior to coming to Israel where cholera, typhoid or yellow fever is endemic, you will need a vaccination certificate.)
 Carry general medications with you (anti-nausea, pain, anti diarrhea, etc.) plus your prescriptions medications with original pharmacy labeling, in your carry-on bag; then carry them in your sling pack for easy access.
 Ask your doctor to write a prescription for medications you may be taking with you in the event they are lost.
 Keep all of your medications in their original bottles or packaging (ask for smaller labeled bottles ahead of time).
 Most seasoned travellers do not realize their health insurance does not cover them outside of the US, thus Trip Insurance is highly recommended.

 The internet can be accessed in most hotel Business Centers or by laptop from your hotel room by obtaining an internet password from the front desk of your hotel.
 A use fee may be charged.